LiorKogan/Chats-with-ChatGPT/README.md

 Immanuel Kant wrote Kant's Cat Songs and Rhymes sometime in the late 18th century, though the exact date is unknown.
 The book was published posthumously in 1807.

-What did Kant said to the sinner cat?
+What did Kant say to the sinner cat?

 Immanuel Kant wrote a song titled "A Sinner Cat" in Kant's Cat Songs and Rhymes.
 In the song, Kant expresses his sympathy for a cat that has been punished for its misdeeds, writing, "Oh, my poor little sinner,/ I'm sure you did no wrong./ Your punishment was too severe:/ It didn't fit the crime./ I wish I could make it better,/ But I'm sure it's too late./ You must accept your punishment,/ And nevermore go astray."